DeNeutoy/blog/docs/syntax.md

     Mary reads novels’).
 Often, but not always, when these elements connect the annotation instance to a previous sentence, they occur at the beginning of the instance.

 This raises several questions - why are we predicting something that doesn't change the semantics of the sentence at all, and secondly, how do we decide which verb in the sentence it should be a modifier for?
 Sometimes identifying the _main_ event in a sentence is non-trivial.
+These discourse annotations are not consistently attached to, e.g the first or last verb in the sentence, and contain arbitrary annotation decisions which damage a model's ability to learn to predict them.

 #### Argument Continuation